-Among the perceived advantages of an independent entity is the ability to insulate economic development activities from day-to-day politics, including the competing-and sometimes divergent-priorities of the City's 14 individual Council Districts.
-Forming a separate entity would also help mitigate the impact of leadership changes and create an environment that allows a nimbler, market-paced response to investment opportunities.
+Among the perceived advantages of an independence of the ability to insulate economic development activities from day-to-day politics, including the competing-and sometimes divergent-priorities of the City's 14 individual Council Districts.
+Forming a separate entity would also help mitigate the impact of leadership changes and create an environment that allows an himble market-paced response to investment opportunities.
 The entity would coordinate closely with the City while remaining outside of the constraints of governmental bureaucracy.
-Additional advantages of an independent economic development entity include:
+Additional advantages of an independence economic development entity include:

-- More speed and efficiency in responding to business development opportunities. - The ability to move at the speed of the market for real estate transactions. - Greater access to private sector networks, industry knowledge, and resources. - Added potential to engage the development community on such issues as social equity, workforce, and housing. - More operational flexibility and autonomy on issues of financial planning and budgeting, human resource management, information technology, purchasing, and procurement.
+- More speed and efficient in responsition to business development opportunities. - The ability to move at the speed of the market for real estate transactions. - Greater access to private seem networks, industry knowledge, and resources. - Added potential to engage the development community on such issues as social equity, workforce, and housing. - More operational flexibility and autonomy on issues of financial planning and budgeting, human resource management, information technology, purchasing, and procurement.